qwutony/policy-assignment/Task-4B-Design-and-Implement-Security-Controls.md

 In order to address the issues and risks identified two security controls will be implemented.

 The first is multifactor authentication.
-Multifactor authentication is a security system that requires a user to be able to supply more than one method of authentication from different categories of credentials.
+Multi-factor authentication is a security system that requires a user to be able to supply more than one method of authentication from different categories of credentials.
 In order to verify their identity, multifactor authentication allows a combination of two or more independent credentials, such as a password and biometric verification to identify the employee, or the person in question.

 The objective of creating a multifactor authentication is that it will allow the unauthorized person to have difficulty in attaining two different credentials that are necessary to breach a certain device server network or database.